livingdocsIO/documentation/reference-docs/project-config/content_types.md

 With this in place you can set the channel configuration for your push notification topics \(see example config above\) and the firebase configuration in the [server config](../server-configuration/config.md#push-notifications).

 ## Text Formatting

-The text formatting toolbar (the toolbar which is shown after selection of a text) can be customized.
-When this configuration is added the default configuration and the configuration from the project will be overwritten.
+The text formatting toolbar can be customized per content-type in addition to the global config in the [editor settings](editor_settings.md).

 ![image](images/text_formatting.png)